 All three reps in these examples have varying levels of experience, but their tenure within the organization can provide clues that managers can use to encourage success and implement course-correcting as needed.

 A close look at tenure can tell sales leaders many things.
-In fact, by identifying patterns from over thirteen years’ worth of aggregate data, Xactly has identified several key trends that can help you anticipate and influence your sales reps’ behavior.
+In fact, by identifying patterns from over fourteen years’ worth of aggregate data, Xactly has identified several key trends that can help you anticipate and influence your sales reps’ behavior.

 Year 1: Your new reps are hungry and ready for success